corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-contract.md

 The `verify` method is automatically triggered when your transaction is executed.
 It verifies that the transaction components are following the restrictions implemented inside the contract's `verify` method.

+In this case, the `verify` method must confirm that there will only be one `MarsVoucher` state as an output of the transaction.
+It must also confirm that relevant trip information (the `voucherDesc`) is included in the state.

 1. If you're using IntelliJ, you will see an error indicator under the class name and implementation.
 This indicates that the class is missing the required method.
 Hover over the class definition, then:

    * On macOS: press **Option** + **Enter**.